StephanieSeyler/Outlook-Safe-Senders/README.md

 ## Installation

-1. Download the Repository from the RES Infrastructure Project page that will contain all scripts and supporting files.
+1. Download the Repository from the Project page that will contain all scripts and supporting files.
 2. Install ExchangePowershell module
 ```Powershell
 Install-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.3